dejiolowe/api-spec/README.md

 ### Who do I talk to? ###

-* The Open Banking Nigeria team send a mail to ??? and we will contact you.
+* Send a mail to ??? and we will contact you.